 Specific types only available Outside of the USA

 If anyone has additions to the above lists, please email me.

 Personal Perspective of using Testosterone Therapy

 Hormone replacement therapy (HRT) or testosterone replacement therapy is useful to help those with Klinefelter Syndrome or XXY.
 The medication is necessary to bring our low testosterone level to its proper level.
-This is vitally important to making sure our bones are healthy and that we aren’t developing early onset osteoporosis or low bone density.
-The testosterone types mentioned above should start at the point that ones testosterone level has decreased below normal.
+This is vitally important to make sure our bones are healthy and that we aren’t developing early-onset osteoporosis or low bone density.
+The testosterone types mentioned above should start at the point that one’s testosterone level has decreased below normal.
 Our LH (Luteinizing Hormone) and FSH (Follicle Stimulating Hormone) levels have typically increased above the normal range.

 Daily vs Other Testosterone Types